 The grocery list can only be as simple as your meal plan, but with a few minutes each week spent tweaking your plan it's possible to get plans that work for you.

-First and foremost, the biggest change you can make is to set the Generator Focus to "Groceries" in the Generator Settings menu (via the left sidebar on the site), and the planner will optimize for the lowest waste.
+First and foremost, the biggest change you can make is to set the Generator Focus to "Groceries" in the Generator Settings, and the planner will optimize for the lowest waste.

 Other than that, here are some tips:

-• Leftovers - By including leftovers you basically get 2 meals for the price of one as far as groceries are concerned (or however many meals you select for leftovers).
-On top of that you save on prep time.
+Leftovers - By including leftovers you basically get 2 meals for the price of one as far as groceries are concerned (or however many meals you select for leftovers).
+On top of that, you save on prep time.
+See more using leftovers here: How do I automate leftovers or meal prep?

-• Recurring Foods - Setting up lists for each meal makes the plans more like something a nutritionist might give you, with a selection of foods that fit your needs and form the basis of your whole plan.
+Recurring Foods - Setting up lists for each meal makes the plans more like something a nutritionist might give you, with a selection of foods that fit your needs and form the basis of your whole plan.
 This is especially important for Keto diets and people with food allergies since they are already picking from a limited number of recipes.
+See more about Recurring Foods here: Using Recurring Foods to incorporate more of your preferred foods

-• Include Restaurant and Prepackaged Foods - to avoid recommending any foods that are not available in your area the generator does not utilize all of our databases when generating plans.
-Also, adding recipes from the other databases to your plans will do a lot to shorten the amount of ingredients you will need.
+Include Restaurant and Prepackaged Foods - To avoid recommending any foods that are not available in your area, the generator does not utilize all of our databases when generating plans.
+Adding branded foods and restaurant foods will do a lot to shorten the amount of ingredients you will need.

 For the purposes of general health, you can pretty much eat as many non-starchy vegetables as you want without affecting your plan, and more vegetables are generally a good thing.
 Feel free to add in leftover vegetables to any of your recipes if they are in danger of going bad.